CaffeineViking/vkhr/readme.md

 * `premake5.lua`: configuration file for the build system.
 * `readme.md`: this file contains information on the project.
 * `share`: any extra data that needs to be bundled should go here.
+    * `binary`: the blobs that will be used, like the hair style file.
     * `images`: any image on disk that should be used as textures.
     * `models`: the meshes/models/materials to be used in the project.
     * `shader`: all of the uncompiled shader that are to be used here.